loganbwu/Timestamper/README.md

     -   Alternatively, check the "Amend Mode" box to load EXIF data from any selected image without auto-advancing.
 This is useful for copying metadata from one file to another.

 # Current issues
-- If the exiftool path is not specified (or not found), the program gives an error but does not help the user fix the issue.
-You can't guarantee people will read the README so the GUI should guide people to install exiftool if not available.
 - There is no GUI indication of how to access the settings dialog (either through the Files dropdown, which would also display the shortcut Command+, , or as a GUI button in the window).
 - The thumbnail display in the files list pane has too much padding between the thumbnail and the filename.
 It could be more compact.
-- Manually editing the timezone input using the keyboard gets reverted when focusing off the input.
-Only clicking the +/- buttons successfully modifies the timezone.